 A career as a truck driver offers excellent pay, job security, and the ability to travel.
 But, it also comes with certain setbacks, like boredom and loneliness, especially when driving solo.
 The lack of stimulation often leads to drowsiness, which the Federal Motor Carrier Safety Administration suggests as the cause for more than 20,000 accidents each year.
 Even more reason for truckers to find safe and distraction-free methods to prevent fatigue and boredom and improve their focus behind the wheel.
+Here are a few ideas for what truckers can do for fun on the road,

 Today’s truckers have something previous generations of truck drivers did not: Smartphones.
 Smartphones provide limitless opportunities for entertainment, like using Pandora or Spotify to blast your favorite tunes.
 With apps like Skype to stay connected with family, Netflix to watch your favorite shows, Voice Text Pro to safely text and drive, and audio book apps, there are a number of ways for truckers to stay occupied while driving or resting.